Virtual network peering

 The ability for resources in one virtual network to communicate with resources in a different virtual network.

-The ability to transfer data between virtual networks across Azure subscriptions, Azure Active Directory tenants, deployment models, and Azure regions.
+The ability to transfer data between virtual networks across Azure subscriptions, Microsoft Entra tenants, deployment models, and Azure regions.

 The ability to peer virtual networks created through the Azure Resource Manager.